con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam par mi rtog dbyings mi zad/ /
 > chos dbyings dam pa zad mi shes/ /

-Accomplisher of aims, fulfilling wishes,
+Accomplishing all goals, fulfilling wishes,
-Bereft of forming desires of any kind,
+Completely free from want of any kind,
-Free from thinking, a source that never runs out,
+Bereft of thought, an undepleting source,
-The *dharmadhātu*, supreme, beyond decay, (56)
+The Dharma source, supreme, beyond decay, (56)

 * VV interprets the first three names as *karmadhāraya*s, and he relates them to the *trisvabhāva*: 'The achieved aim, the wish that is fulfilled," etc. The first '*dhātu*' he takes in the sense of cause (hence our translation 'source'), the second as the support for the qualities of noble beings.
 VM also glosses *dbying* as *'byung khungs* ('source').
 * QUESTION: Do we need further footnotes here?